Honors Program

 The following further restrictions apply to the minimum eight-course requirement:

-• Two courses must comprise the mandatory College Honors senior thesis or Honors capstone sequence.
+• Two courses must comprise the College Honors sequence (as outlined in "College Honors Requirements").

 College Honors

-The College Honors thesis may take many forms: traditional narrative/analysis, in-depth study of specific texts or themes, empirical research, practical applications, or a creative/inventive endeavor.
-Projects involving empirical research should develop a coherent hypothesis, and test it professionally and systematically.
+The College Honors thesis may take many forms: traditional narrative/analysis, in-depth study of specific texts or themes, empirical research, practical applications, or a creative/inventive endeavor appropriate to the student's course of study.
+Projects involving empirical research should develop a coherent hypothesis and test it professionally and systematically.
 Length may vary according to each subject; however, it is expected that the College Honors thesis will be substantial in scope, length, and bibliography, and that it will be documented in accordance with the standards of the relevant discipline and include an abstract, title-page, table of contents, introduction, notes and bibliography.
 It should generally be modeled after the work that would be done for a master's thesis in the same field or discipline (understanding that interdisciplinary projects may borrow elements from multiple fields or disciplines); projects designed solely, primarily, or substantially for publication in a campus student journal or newspaper are thus ineligible for the College Honors thesis.
 The final result will be shared in an oral presentation (the thesis "defense"), as well as in a written thesis, and should place the specific topic in a broader scholarly context by demonstrating familiarity with the authoritative literature and research on the subject.

 College Honors Thesis Procedures and Deadlines